jmonlong/manu-vggafannot/manuscript.md

 We projected annotations for all haplotypes in the latest draft human pangenome (HPRC v1.1 GRCh38-based Minigraph-Cactus pangenome), including genes, segmental duplications, tandem repeats and repeats annotations.
 We also projected known variants from the GWAS catalog and expression QTLs from the GTEx project to the pangenome.
 Finally, we reanalyzed ATAC-seq data from ENCODE to highlight how a coverage track could look like in a pangenome graph.
-In all cases, these rich annotations can be quickly queried with `vg` and visualized using existing tools like the sequenceTubeMap or Bandage.
+These rich annotations can be quickly queried with vg and visualized using existing tools like the sequenceTubeMap or Bandage.

 <link rel="stylesheet" href="https://use.fontawesome.com/releases/v5.7.2/css/all.css">